ROBERT SIEGEL, HOST:

 MELISSA BLOCK, HOST:

-PAM FESSLER, BYLINE: Just to refresh your memory, when President Obama gave his victory speech in the wee hours of the morning, November 7th, some polls in Miami Dade County, Florida had just closed.
-That was after voters had waited in line for six, seven, even eight hours.
-Voters like 18-year-old Andre Morios, who said his first ever voting experience felt more like a tailgate party.
+PAM FESSLER, BYLINE: Just to refresh your memory, when President Obama gave his victory speech in the wee hours of the morning Nov.
+7th, some polls in Miami Dade County, Fla., had just closed.
+That was after voters had waited in line for six, seven, even eight hours - voters like 18-year-old Andre Murias, who said his first-ever voting experience felt more like a tailgate party.

-ANDRE MORIOS: I think the next four years, if it's like this we'll bring a grill, a cooler, because this is ridiculous.
+ANDRE MURIAS: I think the next four years, if it's like this we'll bring a grill, a cooler - because this is ridiculous.

-UNIDENTIFIED MALE: I, insert your name, do solemnly swear...
+UNIDENTIFIED OFFICIAL: I - insert your name - do solemnly swear...

-FESSLER: The ten members include current and former election officials as well as people from the private sector who might be able to help, people like Brian Britain.
+FESSLER: The 10 members include current and former election officials as well as people from the private sector who might be able to help, people like Brian Britton.

-BRIAN BRITAIN: I'm an executive of 15 years at Disney, specifically the parks and resorts segment.
+BRIAN BRITTON: I'm an executive of 15 years at Disney, specifically the parks and resorts segment.
 We know a thing or two about lines down there.